 I’ve never seen a different gastroenterologist in a different hospital before.
 I was full of anxiety and fear of being unable to explain my history to him or to even get him to help me.
 I was over thinking everything I wanted to say and everything I could possibly say; this one sided conversation with my thoughts and my fears.
-I’ve had a bad week leading up to my appointment, including travelling to the hospital which isn’t local and is in a new city I’m not used to.
+I’ve had a bad week leading up to my appointment, including traveling to the hospital which isn’t local and is in a new city I’m not used to.
 As much as I can prepare myself – and I realise that I do this ALOT more than I would like to admit and it’s on a very unconscious level over the past 5 years – I can’t actually prepare myself; I just need to go and find out more.
 And that is scary.

 In reality it wasn’t as awful as I had prepared myself for.
 It was still as nerve-racking as I’d anticipated but he was lovely.
 He is a clinic professor and a lead specialist in IBD research.
 A step up from my consultant at my own hospital but very much down to earth and able to talk me through everything.
 He took my history, asked lots of follow up questions to my treatment plans, padded out what he already knew from my consultant’s referral letter – something quite lengthy, attached to the front of my new hospital patient folder – and then moved onto my last year’s worth of treatment.